 A third-party construction accident lawsuit can help people injured in excavation accidents recover the full compensation they deserve.
 Although an injured worker cannot sue the employer in most cases, it could be possible to recover damages from other responsible parties, such as a property owner, a developer, a general contractor or a subcontractor.
 Pedestrians, and other non-workers, who are injured in excavation accidents can seek compensation from any party that was to blame for the accident.

 The New York and New Jersey construction accident attorneys at the Ginarte law firm have helped many injured people recover the compensation they derserved.
 We work with experts to find out what rules were broken and what caused the excavation accident.
 Then we prove what losses you suffered and what future costs you face.
 We are always prepared to take your construction accident case to court, and we can use the evidence developed in your case to get you a favorable settlement.

 Find Out How Ginarte Can Help You After An Excavation Accident

 Our excavation injury lawyers are ready to put our years of experience to work for you.
 Talk to us today to find out how we can assist you in recovering the compensation you deserve for your construction site excavation accident.
 For a free case evaluation, call 1-888-GINARTE (1-888-446-2783), or use our online form.
-You can also visit one of our convenient NY and NJ metro are offices located in: Newark, New York City, Queens, Union City, Elizabeth, Clifton, and Perth Amboy.
+You can also visit one of our convenient NY and NJ metro are offices located in: Manhattan, Queens Newark, Union City, Elizabeth, Clifton, Perth Amboy and New Brunswick.